 - Living Room – There is one living room located on the second floor of West Hall.
 This living room can serve as a social gathering space for the community.
 The living room has couches, tables and chairs, vending machines, a TV and DVD player, and a bathroom.

 - Demonstration Kitchen – The Demonstration kitchen is used by students, staff and faculty on campus for a wide variety of cooking projects and events.
 The kitchen has a refrigerator, oven, stovetop, dishwasher, sink, and a long seating and work-station.
 The demonstration kitchen is also equipped with a television for presentations and vending machines.
 Some cooking supplies for the kitchen are available for checkout from the W.E.
-Hall Service Desk, located in S217.
+Hall Service Desk.

 - Laundry Rooms – Located on the first floors of West and East Halls, the laundry rooms are a community space that allows W.E.
 Hall residents to wash and dry their clothes conveniently.
 Laundry costs $1.00 to wash and $0.75 to dry and can be paid for with Claremont Cash on a Pitzer student ID card or with quarters.

 - Service Desk – The W.E.
-Hall Service Desk is located in East Hall, S217.
+Hall Service Desk is located in West Hall, P218 (next to the RD’s Office).
 It is open during the school year from noon-midnight on weekdays and noon-9pm on weekends.
 Students can check out a variety of supplies and equipment by leaving an item for collateral.
 The service desk has the following items: toilet paper, vacuum cleaner, kitchen supplies, feminine hygiene products, first aid supplies, etc.

 - Founding Faculty Amphitheater – Located in an outdoor space tucked between W.E. and P.A.S Halls, the amphitheater is dedicated to Pitzer’s founding faculty.
 This is a great meeting space to have outdoor events like open mic night, a bonfire, or club event.